 When information is deleted from our services, some information will remain in our backups until it automatically deletes at its scheduled time.
 Therefore, personal information is not completely deleted from deBroome’s services at the time of the request.

 It is important to note that deBroome has its own backups that automatically deletes information periodically.
-Thus, if a client deletes personal information from a brand manual, it is not completely deleted from deBroome’s services until our backups are deleted.
+Thus, if a client deletes personal information from a Brand Portal, it is not completely deleted from deBroome’s services until our backups are deleted.

 7. Personal data security

 deBroome will keep your information secure by taking appropriate technical and organizational measures.
 We are concerned with protecting your privacy and data, but we cannot guarantee that your information will not be accessed, disclosed, altered, or destroyed by a breach within our database.